ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 To store the data you will need to set up new tables to your database.
 For more information: [using JDBC](http://cloud.spring.io/spring-cloud-static/spring-cloud-config/1.4.0.RELEASE/single/spring-cloud-config.html#_jdbc_backend){:target="_blank"}

 ### Using Vault
 [HashiCorp's Vault](https://www.vaultproject.io/){:target="_blank"} provides a centralized external management server.
+Vault can manage static and dynamic secrets such as username/password for remote applications/resources and provide credentials for external services such as MySQL, PostgreSQL, Apache Cassandra, MongoDB, Consul, AWS and more.
 Spring supports using the [Vault as a backend](http://cloud.spring.io/spring-cloud-static/spring-cloud-config/1.4.0.RELEASE/single/spring-cloud-config.html#_vault_backend){:target="_blank"} for Spring Cloud Config.
 If you are using Spring Boot, a quick way to enable vault is to set your spring profile to vault.
-Spring Boot's conditionals will activate all the auto configuration for a connection with the Vault server Vault can manage static and dynamic secrets such as username/password for remote applications/resources and provide credentials for external services such as MySQL, PostgreSQL, Apache Cassandra, MongoDB, Consul, AWS and more.
+Spring Boot's conditionals will activate all the auto configuration for a connection with the Vault server

+### Using File System
+So when you're working locally on your machine, you can always look at the native profile to activate the file system as your "backend".
+But I don't recommend it for use in a deployment environment since it comes with various problems and extra setup.
+One of those problems would be high availability, unlike eureka, the config server doesn't have the concept of peers.
+The obvious option is to use a shared file system but it requires extra setup.

 # Conclusion
 With the latest technologies coming up, you can expect that our data will be stored in an immutable ledger that is secured by cryptography.